elixir-geolix/geolix/README.md

 If Geolix cannot find the database it will return `{ :error, message }`, otherwise the return value will be `:ok`.
-Running `set_database/2` on an already configured database will reload it.
+Running `set_database/2` on an already configured database will reload/replace it.

 #### Configuration (Remote Files)